 - Address: 4905 E. Broadway Blvd., Tucson, AZ 85709

 - Phone: 520-206-5140

 Caregiver Training Institute

-CTI offers a CNA Plus Caregiver class that prepares students for CNA and Caregiver Certification in Arizona.
-Approved by both the AZBN and NCIA Boards, the course is 212 hours in length.
-Day classes run for 6 weeks, early-evening classes are 10 weeks, and nighttime classes are also 10 weeks long.
+CTI offers a CNA class that prepares students for CNA Certification in Arizona.
+Approved by the AZBN, the course is 120 hours in length.
 The program includes classroom, lab, and clinical instruction to prepare students for the nurse aide competency evaluation.
-To gain entry into the program, you must be over 17 years, possess a valid government ID, high school diploma, reliable transport, CPR training and meet the school’s requirements for immunization.
-You also need to pass a TB test, background clearance and drug screening.
 Only students who complete the entire 40 hours of clinical and pass the final exams with a score of 80% or higher are eligible for graduation.
-Tuition is $2,850 (state exam fee and textbooks included) plus $400 to cover supplies.
+Day classes run for 6 weeks, early-evening classes are 10 weeks, and nighttime classes are also 10 weeks long.

 - Website: http://cgtiaz.org/

 - Address: 710 S Kolb Rd #4, Tucson, AZ 85710